Coastal Facilities Vulnerability Assessments

 Vulnerability is commonly comprised of three equally weighted metrics or components

 While vulnerability assessments have been successfully developed for natural systems, some aspects are less appropriate for application in the built environment (e.g., buildings, roads, etc.).
-For example, structures cannot inherently adapt to climate change or other hazards, while natural resources often can.
+For example, structures cannot inherently adapt to climate change or other hazards, while natural resources sometimes can.
 Therefore, the methodology and formula has been modified for conducting vulnerability assessments of assets within national parks.

 Vulnerability in build environment (exposure+sensitivity)